jmeline/Cyphers/CONTRIBUTING.md

 Contributing to a project on Github is pretty straight forward.
 If this is you're first time, these are the steps you should take.

+Be sure to create a new directory for each cipher that is added.
+I am hoping to keep this somewhat organized.

     Claim an issue
     Fork this repo
     Code up a Cipher
+    Add documentation about the cipher
     Write a couple tests
     Profit